myalopez/Project/CodeBook.md

     517     fBodyBodyAccJerkMag-std(): standard deviation of the  frequency of the magnitude of the body acceleration Jerk signals
     529     fBodyBodyGyroMag-mean(): average magnitude of the frequency of the gyroscope signals in the Z direction 530     fBodyBodyGyroMag-std(): standard deviation of the magnitude of the frequency of the gyroscope signals in the Z direction
-    542     fBodyBodyGyroJerkMag-mean(): average frequency of the magnitude of the angular velocity Jerk signals in the Z direction,  sec
+    542     fBodyBodyGyroJerkMag-mean(): average frequency of the magnitude of the angular velocity Jerk signals in the Z direction
-    543     fBodyBodyGyroJerkMag-std(): standard deviation of the magnitude of the angular velocity Jerk signals in the Z direction, sec
+    543     fBodyBodyGyroJerkMag-std(): standard deviation of the magnitude of the angular velocity Jerk signals in the Z direction

 References:
 1. Asad-Uj-Jaman.
 Sensors in Smartphones.  http://mobiledeviceinsight.com/2011/12/sensors-in-smartphones/.
 Accessed July 22, 2014.